kostros/hello-world/README.md

 # hello-world
 My first repository to test GitHub
-This is ma second change
+This is my second change